 The month also commemorates the significant impact that members of the LGBTQ community have had in arts, culture, society and of course, business.
 As entrepreneurs, some 1.4 million LGBTQ-owned businesses have contributed about $1.7 trillion dollars and 33,000 jobs to the U.S. economy, the National LGBT Chamber of Commerce reports.

-As the celebration begins, we’re sharing words of wisdom from six LGBTQ entrepreneurs who have motivated and inspired us.
+As the celebration continues, we’re sharing words of wisdom from six LGBTQ entrepreneurs who have motivated and inspired us.

 Serial entrepreneur Vivienne Ming is all about maximizing human potential.
 It shows in her work — her ventures aim to improve teaching methods for students of all ages and help companies find talent more efficiently.
 Ming’s drive to simplify and improve people’s lives was born from her own journey toward self-actualization.
 In her 30s, Ming started a new chapter in her life by living her truth as a woman — a decision she celebrates to this day.
 “I challenge anyone to say I’m not better in every way now,” she says.